 Examples

-- Breach that causes harm through loss of amenity to residents within the locality of the breach
+- Breach that causes harm through loss of amenity to residents within the locality of the breach.

-- Unauthorised work which has already been completed to a listed building or a building in a conservation area
+- Unauthorised work which has already been completed to a listed building or a building in a conservation area.

-- A building that is erected either a) without planning permission or b) that fails to comply with the terms of a planning permission
+- A building that is erected either a) without planning permission or b) that fails to comply with the terms of a planning permission.

-- Unauthorised advertisements displayed in a conservation area breaches of planning conditions
+- Unauthorised advertisements displayed in a conservation area breaches of planning conditions.

-Acknowledgement
+Acknowledgement of report

-Notification of taking enforcement action
+Notification of enforcement activity

-Within 25 working days
+25 working days

 When we will provide an update